CianLM/latexcalculator/README.md

 Using React, KaTeX and evaluatex to provide a LaTeX calculator with a user interface.

 ## React Frontend

-I am not a web developer so if you are interested in redesigning the webpage, submit a pull request.
+If you are interested in redesigning the webpage, feel free to submit a pull request.